Welcome to Gurla Mandata

 Mt.Everest Expedition (8848m).
-Imagine yourself standing at the top of the world.
-Then watching the whole world below you.
+First of all, imagine yourself standing at the top of the world and watching the whole world below you.
 That feeling is something unbeatable and also probably one of the best feelings that you can get.
-This is also possible if you are interested able to do this Expedition.
-The most popular choice among the mountaineers for Mt.
-Everest expedition is via the South Col. Therefore, it gives the most assured means of reaching the top.
+This is also possible if you are interested and able to do this Expedition.
+Therefore, the most popular choice among the mountaineers for Mt.
+Everest expedition is via the South Col., Because, it gives the most assured means of reaching the top.,,

 Mt.Everest Expedition (8848m).
-And also the time spent over 8000 m) is less in the approach to the summit on the south side as the summit is attempted in one push.
-Furthermore, the south route has a good record of success due to the easy access of the route once it is opened by the first summiters of the season.
-Therefore, the admirend Mt.
-Everest expedition trail is followed to reach the base camp for the Mt.
-Everest expedition.
-Contact us email@example.com, firstname.lastname@example.org
+And also the time spent over 8000 m is less in the approach to the summit on the south side as the summit is attempted in one push.
+Furthermore, the south route has a good record of success due to the easy access of the route.
+Finally, once it is opened by the first summiters of the season the admired Everest expedition trail is followed to reach the base camp for the Mt Everest expedition.,

 Camp 1: 20000ft.
 (6400m)

 - Camp 1 is situated in a flat area of endless snow deep crevasses and mountain walls.

 - Because of the Sun’s reflection from this place we get warm and heating ambience at this place.

 - In the night we listen the deep murmuring cracking sounds of crevasses beneath our tent.